tenancy/docs/docs/hyn/5.3/identification.md

 }
 ```

 > Be wary about switching tenants.
-I recommend switching only once during code
+It is recommend switching only once during code
 execution.
 Use a background job to run mass changes on tenant databases.

 # Retrieve current tenant